This post was originally written on April 7, 2016, and we have just updated it with the latest information.

 Pro Tip: If you found an image or video that you love and the dimensions are a bit off, you can still use it!
 You’ll want to choose that image or video (or upload it), and then you’ll be allowed to ‘reposition’ it.
 With the reposition feature, Facebook is essentially allowing you to crop your cover photo in a way that you think best fits in the space.

 Desktop vs. Mobile

 It’s great always to be mindful that Facebook Page cover photos on desktops and cover photos on mobile look different.

 For example, here’s how a cover photo looks on a desktop:

 And here’s how it looks in the Facebook mobile app:

-- On mobile, the left and right sides of the image gets trimmed a bit while the top and bottom portions are slightly expanded – what’s cool here is that Facebook doesn’t stretch and squeeze the same image, they change the crop.
+What’s cool here is that Facebook doesn’t stretch and squeeze the same image, they change the crop.
 This is awesome because it ensures that your image looks its best by not distorting anything.